streamingfast/firehose-docs/intro/prerequisites.md

 ## Requirements

-Full Firehose spins up a full node blockchain node (an [Ethereum full node](https://ethereum.org/en/run-a-node/) on Ethereum, a [NEAR full node](https://near-nodes.io/rpc) on NEAR, etc.)&#x20;
+Full Firehose spins up a full node blockchain node (an [Ethereum full node](https://ethereum.org/en/run-a-node/) on Ethereum, a [NEAR full node](https://near-nodes.io/rpc) on NEAR, etc.)

 Each blockchain has specific hardware and internet connection requirements.
-Refer to the specific vendor's documentation for the target blockchain.&#x20;
+Refer to the specific vendor's documentation for the target blockchain.